-The business model of the Zurich-based start-up GenTwo is based on the rapid and low-cost creation of an off-balance sheet receivables mutual fund. l'Agefi's Indices Janvier interview with Patrick Loepfe, CEO and founder.
+The business model of the Zurich-based start-up GenTwo is based on the rapid and low-cost creation of an off-balance sheet receivables mutual fund. l'Agefi's Indices Janvier interview with Patrick Loepfe, chairman and founder.

 This interview with GENTWO Chairman Patrick Loepfe was conducted by financial magazine l'Agefi on 18 January 2019.
 Please click here to get to the official French version of l'Agefi.